 GCNYC is committed to working with all members of the community to ensure that our campus facilities are as safe and secure as possible.
-Generally, the GCNYC campus is open Monday-Friday from 9:00 AM to 6:00 PM, hours are extended on evenings when classes are in session (typically Monday-Wednesday) until 10:00 PM.
+Generally, the GCNYC campus is open Monday-Thursday from 10:00 AM to 6:00 PM or 10:00 PM during evenings when classes are held.
+Staff working hours are typically 9:00 AM/10:00 AM to 6:00 PM Monday-Friday.